jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 This question the Dodo could not answer without a great deal of thought, and it sat for a long time with one finger pressed upon its forehead (the position in which you usually see Shakespeare, in the pictures of him), while the rest waited in silence.
-At last the Dodo said, ‘everybodyhas won, and all must have prizes.’
+At last the Dodo said, ‘every body has won, and all must have prizes.’
 ‘But who is to give the prizes?’ quite a chorus of voices asked.
-‘Why,she, of course,’ said the Dodo, pointing to Alice with one finger; and the whole party at once crowded round her, calling out in a confused way, ‘Prizes!
+‘Why, she, of course,’ said the Dodo, pointing to Alice with one finger; and the whole party at once crowded round her, calling out in a confused way, ‘Prizes!
 Prizes!’
 Alice had no idea what to do, and in despair she put her hand in her pocket,